Data Acquisition

 The following should be noted:

-• The devices on which the Offline Agent has been installed will scan themselves and then (depending on the active Windows firewall profile) attempt to reach the URLs specified in this step and place their .inv files there.
+- The devices on which the Offline Agent has been installed will scan themselves and then (depending on the active Windows firewall profile) attempt to reach the URLs specified in this step and place their .inv files there.

-• The URLs configured at must be reachable from the client (e.g. Internet); this can be realized e.g. using a port forwarder, reverse proxy or DMZ server.
+If necessary, a corresponding user should first be set up and then their data should be stored here in the dialog. - The URLs configured at must be reachable from the client (e.g. Internet); this can be realized e.g. using a port forwarder, reverse proxy or DMZ server.

-• If a port forwarder to the LOGINventory computer is configured, then the LOGINventory Web Viewer and a certificate for https must be installed here.
+- If a port forwarder to the LOGINventory computer is configured, then the LOGINventory Web Viewer and a certificate for https must be installed here.

 If the web server to be accessed by the Offline Agents is also the local LOGINventory computer including published web viewer, no further configuration steps are necessary.
 Here, a special version of the file OfflineAgent.aspx for receiving the data is already available, which automatically stores the data in the currently configured data directory of the server.
 That is why this URL is also suggested as the default address.